Restless Legs Syndrome

 - Insomnia, sleep walking, delayed sleep phase

-- Iron deficiency, renal disease/uremia/dialysis, gastric surgery, IBS, liver disease
+- ID, renal disease/uremia/dialysis, gastric surgery, IBS

 - Anxiety, depression, ADHD